glolichen/lios/journal.md

 Ideally I would like the disk image to have partitions which are formatted in our chosen file system, and for us to be able to mount that file on our local computer for reading and writing.

 1. Create the disk `qemu-img create -f raw disk.img [size]`
-2. Add a GUID Partition Table (GPT) `parted disk.img mklabel gpt`
+2. Add a GUID Partition Table (GPT) `sudo parted disk.img mklabel gpt`
-3. Create a FAT32 partition `parted disk.img mkpart primary fat32 0% 100%`
+3. Create a FAT32 partition `sudo parted disk.img mkpart primary fat32 0% 100%`
 4. Set up a loop device `sudo losetup -Pf --show disk.img`
 5. Format the partition (`parted` only creates) `sudo mkfs.fat -F 32 /dev/loopNp1`